Practice Problems

 (even when you are just starting the worksheet on Question 1)

-it is necessary to
+it is

 any questions that you have not answered.
 Once you start submitting answers, the page may be checked as many times as necesasary without changing the randomized answers.
 Relevant scoring will be provided at the top of the page only when you answer all of the questions on your original submission.